 iPad Pro 2 release date

-The original iPad Pro is over a year old but considering the iPad Pro 9.7 came out earlier this year and demand for new tablets isn't high at the moment, it's no surprise we're going to be waiting longer for an iPad Pro 2.
+The original iPad Pro is over a year old, but considering the iPad Pro 9.7 came out earlier in 2016 and demand for new tablets isn't high at the moment, it's no surprise we're going to be waiting longer for an iPad Pro 2.

 iPad Pro 2 price